Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 * Log into Snowsight
 * Browse to "Notebooks" in the left navigation (under "Projects")
-* Click on arrow next to the blue "+ Notebook" on top right, then select "Import .ipynb file"
+* Click on arrow next to the blue "+ Notebook" button on top right, then select "Import .ipynb file"
 * Select the `00_start_here.ipynb` file you downloaded previously
 * Choose a database and schema for the notebook to live in and then a default warehouse for the notebook
 * Click "Create"